 As founder of Discover Movement, Judith Pugh PhD MEd RN is a Certified Feldenkrais Practitioner and registered nurse based in Perth WA.
 Judith began exploring the Feldenkrais Method to manage her own back problems, which had deteriorated from an injury while nursing more than 20 years ago.
 She has practiced Feldenkrais regularly for more than 10 years and is a graduate of the 4-year Perth 3 Feldenkrais Professional Training Program.

 Judith’s nursing background gives her a unique approach to teaching the Feldenkrais Method.
-She is particularly passionate about helping adults with musculoskeletal trouble discover improved movement in her Awareness Through Movement lessons.
+She is particularly passionate about helping adults with musculoskeletal trouble discover improved movement in her Awareness Through Movement classes.
 Ensuring that students feel safe, relaxed, and confident in their ability to move comfortably is at the core of her practice.

 Judith is also a nurse researcher and educator.
 Her research includes nurses’ fitness and musculoskeletal health, and how people use the Feldenkrais Method to manage chronic back pain.
-Judith currently runs small group Awareness Through Movement classes for adults in Maylands.
+Judith currently runs small group Awareness Through Movement classes for adults in North Perth.
 Tailored workshops and classes to complement workplace wellbeing or lifestyle programs are also available.
 For questions, please contact Judith.

 What are Discover Movement's values?

 Respect everyone's individuality: Providing encouragement to let go of self-expectations and those of others.
 Trusting that you'll work out what is right for you.